 \section{Characterizing $\clSeto$}

-Currently, the only known way to determine whether $\pstate \xrightarrow{\rm ETO} \qstate$, is to construct the full set $\clSeto(\pstate)$ by finding all the extremal points of this convex polytope, and check if $\qstate\in\clSeto(\pstate)$.
-Lostaglio et al.~\cite{Lostaglio_18_ETO} provided a systematic way of finding all extremal states of $\clSeto(\pstate)$ for an arbitrary dimension $ d$, which involves an exhaustive search among all possible $\beta$-swap sequences with a bounded length $\ell_{\rm max}$.
-In other words, this procedure identifies an upper bound on the number of extremal points
+Currently, the only known way to determine whether $\pstate \xrightarrow{\rm ETO} \qstate$, is to construct the full set $\clSeto(\pstate)$ by finding all the extreme points of this convex polytope, and check if $\qstate\in\clSeto(\pstate)$.
+Lostaglio et al.~\cite{Lostaglio_18_ETO} provided a systematic way of finding all extreme states of $\clSeto(\pstate)$ for an arbitrary dimension $ d$, which involves an exhaustive search among all possible $\beta$-swap sequences with a bounded length $\ell_{\rm max}$.
+In other words, this procedure identifies an upper bound on the number of extreme points

 In~\cite{Lostaglio_18_ETO}, $ \ell_{\rm max}\leq d! $ is shown, which means that Eq.~\eqref{eq:number_of_ext} grows super-exponentially with the dimension of the system.
-This presents a serious roadblock to both understanding and determining the possibility of state transitions via ETO, a reason why ETOs, despite their strong physical motivation, have not been extensively studied.
+This presents a serious roadblock to both understanding and determining the possibility of state transitions via ETO, a reason why ETO, despite its strong physical motivation, has not been extensively studied.

-We improved this result in the following ways: \begin{enumerate} \item For the simplest non-trivial case of $d=3$, we provide a full characterization of $\clSeto(\pstate)$, showing in particular that $\clSeto$ has at most 8 extremal points, in contrast to the upper bound in~\cite{Lostaglio_18_ETO} of $3^6 = 729$. \item For $d>3$, \begin{enumerate} \item we tighten the upper bound on $\ell_{\rm{max}}$ analytically by the factor of $d-3$ (see Theorem~\ref{thm:ETO_cone}). \item for a subset of initial states where the $ \beta $-ordering is monotonic in energy, we derive a tight upper bound for the number of extremal points, and fully identify the corresponding $ \beta $-swaps (Lemma~\ref{lemma:nice_order}). \end{enumerate} \item We use computational algorithms to obtain heuristics by random sampling of initial states.
+We improved this result in the following ways: \begin{enumerate} \item For the simplest non-trivial case of $d=3$, we provide a full characterisation of $\clSeto(\pstate)$, showing in particular that $\clSeto$ has at most 8 extreme points, in contrast to the upper bound in~\cite{Lostaglio_18_ETO} of $3^6 = 729$. \item For $d>3$, \begin{enumerate} \item we tighten the upper bound on $\ell_{\rm{max}}$ analytically by the factor of $d-3$ (see Thm.~\ref{thm:ETO_cone}). \item for a subset of initial states where the $ \beta $-ordering is monotonic in energy, we derive a tight upper bound for the number of extreme points, and fully identify the corresponding $ \beta $-swaps (Thm.~\ref{thm:nice_order}). \end{enumerate} \item We use computational algorithms to obtain heuristics by random sampling of initial states.
 We present a comparison of these results with theoretical analysis in Table \ref{table:len_upper_bound}. \end{enumerate}